 Diagnosing and Treating

 Doctors can often diagnose knee problems with a medical history and physical exam.
-X-rays and other imaging tests may be recommended to confirm the problem.
+We may recommend x-rays and other imaging tests to confirm the problem.

 If knee injuries do not respond to conservative treatments, surgery may be necessary.

-At University Medical Center of Princeton (UMCP), board certified orthopedic specialists, also experts in sports medicine, offer advanced, minimally invasive techniques to treat knee conditions.
+At the University Medical Center of Princeton (UMCP), board-certified orthopedic specialists, also experts in sports medicine, offer advanced, minimally invasive techniques to treat knee conditions.

-Sports injuries, (including ligament and meniscal damage), can often be treated with arthroscopic surgery, a minimally invasive procedure that enables doctors to examine and repair (or reconstruct) tissues inside (the knee) through small incisions around the joint.
+We can often treat sports injuries (including ligament and meniscal damage) with arthroscopic surgery, a minimally invasive procedure that enables doctors to examine and repair (or reconstruct) tissues inside (the knee) through small incisions around the joint.

 Protecting Your Knees

-Some knee problems cannot be avoided, but many conditions can be prevented by doing the following:
+You cannot avoid some knee problems, but you can prevent many conditions by doing the following:

 It is important to note that exercise, including low-impact movement, can help relieve symptoms and slow the progression even if you have osteoarthritis.